sethgrid/tableCrud/README.md

 tableCrud
 =========

-Take mysql tables and auto generate crud structs.
+Take mysql tables and auto generate crud structs and methods.

 Take a look at the following two code samples on how to use tableCrud.
 The first example is of its use.
 The second example is how to generate the table cruds.

+Currently, the package only creates getters and only recognizes columns that are varchar, int, and tinyint (bool).

 ### Usage